kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   <summary>
   Git SSH
   </summary>

-  The Git SSH protocol requires an SSH key to authorize with your repository.
+  The Git SSH protocol requires an SSH key to authenticate your repository.
 Setting SSH keys differs among hosting providers.
   > **NOTE**: See [this](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) document to read about the GitHub service.

-  The private key must be base64 encoded.
+  The private key must be base64-encoded.

   To encode your private key, run this command:
   ```bash
     base64 -b -i {path_to_id_rsa} -o id_rsa-encoded
   ```

   > **NOTE:** Private SSH key should not be secured by a passphrase.

   Create a corresponding Secret resource:
   ```bash
   kubectl create secret generic auth -n stage --from-file=key=id_rsa-encoded
   ```
-  Define a URL with the required sshkey option:
+  Define a URL with the required SSH key option:
   ```yaml
   apiVersion: addons.kyma-project.io/v1alpha1
   kind: ClusterAddonsConfiguration